-is a nonprofit organization whose mission is to provide art, education, and awareness to suburban communities throughout Massachusetts for social impact.
-Founded in 2017, Art in Suburbia is a start-up art association and art center whose objectives are to provide an outlet for artistic and creative expression and exploration, foster community engagement, and promote social and sustainable development through its mission-programs.
+is a nonprofit arts organization based in Waltham, MA whose mission is to provide art, education, and awareness to suburban communities for social impact.
+Founded in 2017, our objectives are to provide an outlet for artistic and creative expression and exploration, foster community engagement, and promote social and sustainable development through its mission-programs.

 Art in Suburbia is a direct response to the lack of art institutions in suburban neighborhoods.

 The value of the organization is built on the accessibility of art.
-Art is supplied not only to educate, but to bridge cultural gaps through collaborated efforts, creating opportunities for growth and social change.
+Art is supplied not only to educate, but to bridge cultural gaps through collaborated efforts, creating opportunities for growth and a platform for diversiy of thought for social change.

 Founder, Executive Director